 If a student uses a telecommunications device without authorization during the school day, the device will be confiscated.
-The parent] may pick up the confiscated telecommunications device from the principal's office for a fee of \$15.
+The parent may pick up the confiscated communications device from the principal's office for a fee of \$15.

-Confiscated telecommunications devices that are not retrieved by the student or the student's parent will be disposed of after the notice required by law.
+Confiscated communications devices that are not retrieved by the student or the student's parent will be disposed of after the notice required by law.
 [See policy FNCE for more information.]

-In limited circumstances and in accordance with law, a student's personal telecommunications device may be searched by authorized personnel.
+In limited circumstances and in accordance with law, a student's personal communications device may be searched by authorized personnel.
 [See Searches on page 72 and policy FNF for more information.]

-Any disciplinary action will be in accordance with the Student Code of Conduct.
-The district is not responsible for damaged, lost, or stolen telecommunications devices.
+The district is not responsible for damaged, lost, or stolen communications devices.

-Instructional Use of Personal Telecommunications and Other Electronic Devices
+Instructional Use of Personal Electronic Devices

-Students must obtain prior approval to use personal telecommunications or other personal electronic devices for instructional purposes while on campus.
-Students must also sign a user agreement that contains applicable rules for use (separate from this handbook).
+Students must obtain prior approval to use personal electronic devices allowed by law for instructional purposes while on campus.
+The district may not permit use of a prohibited personal communication device except as required by law.
+See [Possession and Use of Personal Communications Devices, Including Cell Phones and Other Electronic Devices] Students must also sign a user agreement that contains applicable rules for use (separate from this handbook).